Frequently asked questions

 Why is there an urgent unmet need for novel safe and effective rapid-acting adjunctive antidepressants?

 MDD is one of the leading causes of disability with a lifetime prevalence around 20% in the United States (Vos 2015; Hasin 2018).
 About 1 in 10 US adults took prescription medication for depression in 2023 (Elgaddal 2025).
 Over 50% of patients do not respond to first line antidepressants (Fava 1996).
 The only available oral adjunctive antidepressants are all second-generation antipsychotics, which are associated with type 2 diabetes mellitus and weight gain (Smith 2025).
-There is a clear therapeutic gap for patients with MDD unresponsive to first-line therapy.
-For lack of alternatives, a serious disorder like MDD unresponsive to first line therapy is often treated with drugs that may cause or worsen serious diseases, such as diabetes and obesity.
+There is a clear therapeutic need for patients with MDD unresponsive to first-line therapy.
+For lack of alternatives, a serious disorder like MDD unresponsive to first line therapy is often treated with drugs that may cause or worsen other serious diseases, such as diabetes, obesity or neurological consitions.

 How can we summarize the body of available data for esmethadone?